anthony-reese/forkly/README.md

 # Forkly
-Discover and save your favorite local restaurants — powered by Yelp, built with Next.js, Firebase, and Tailwind.
+Discover and save your favorite local restaurants — powered by Foursquare built with Next.js, Firebase, and Tailwind.

 ![Screenshot of Forkly restaurant search UI](./public/screenshot.png)